 - Alcohol wipe

-Our friends at Single Needle have their Stencil Kits available, including everything you need to successfully transfer your design ready for poking.
-They also have individual products for if you only need a couple of items too.
+Our friends at Stick and Poke Tattoo Kit have Practice kits available, including everything you need to successfully transfer your design ready for poking.
+They also have individual products if you only need a couple of items too.

 Preparing your stencil